-The employee handbook is one of the most important documents your company will ever develop.
-This is just as true for small startups or growing restaurants as it is for large corporations.
-A good employee handbook welcomes a new hire while also outlining essential information about company policies, rules and procedures that can help ensure employees’ safety, security and success at your workplace.
+I highly recommend that you upgrade your employee handbook now if you haven’t already.
+The employee handbook is one of the most important documents your company will ever develop, whether you’re a small startup or a large corporation.
+Here are 4 reasons why: a good employee handbook welcomes a new hire while also outlining essential information about company policies, rules, and procedures that can help ensure employees understand your expectations and feel supported in their work. safety, security and success at your workplace.

 Documenting and sharing company policies helps to protect your workplace against unnecessary misunderstandings or more serious risks that can arise from disputes or a lack of clarity.